With a title and premise like this, it’s unnecessary to write an introduction. I’m just gonna let my hate flow.

 Okay, so before I plunge deep into this list, let me be clear about one commonality with each player on this list: the better they are, the more likely I hate them.
 Take Clint Capela, who used to be a late-round nobody drafted by the Rockets.
 Early in his career, I didn’t dislike him.
 I had no reason to.
 In fact, I kind of liked him because I delighted in laughing at him when he would snatch an offensive rebound against my beloved Warriors, miss the putback, and then inevitably brick the subsequent free throws when he shot less than 40% from the charity line.

 But he’s gotten better over the years.
 A lot better.
 Earlier this season, his stats looked like All-Star material.
 But I can’t stand Capela because he’s basically a volleyball player playing basketball.
 On offense, his only two talents are crashing the offensive boards with his size and length and rolling or hanging around the basket for alley-oops.
-Capela is basically an oversized pogo stick with long arms adept at grabbing a ball in mid-air and throwing it through a hoop when it is spoonfed to him by players who have honed far greater basketball skills than him.
+Capela is basically an oversized pogo stick with long arms adept at grabbing a ball in mid-air and throwing it through a hoop when it is spoonfed to him by players who have honed far superior basketball skills than him.
 As a 5’8 has-been with average athletic ability at best, I find it deplorable to watch a player like Capela with his uncanny combination of size, strength, agility, and speed excel at a simplistic skill that is akin to the soaring slam dunks I can throw down on my toddler’s goddamn fucking toy basketball hoop.

 And one last note on Capela: it looks like he got shit on by a pigeon with a nacho cheese diet.
 It’s a bad look, guy.
 Bad look.
 Makes you look stupid.
 (Oh wait, you probably are.)